-- During 2019-20, 73 Vendor Development Programmes were conducted, of which 18 were conducted exclusively for SC-ST entrepreneurs.
-A few of these programmes were conducted in association with MSME Development Institutes & District Industrial Centres to reach out to local suppliers. - Two numbers of National Vendor Development Programmes cum Industrial Exhibition were organised to enhance participation of MSEs in tenders floated by the Company. - Individual request letters were sent to SC/ST vendors to participate in IndianOil tenders. - Presentations made by IndianOil include showcasing of products that can be supplied by MSEs. - 15% relaxation in financial and technical criteria is being provided to MSEs participating in the tenders for noncritical items.
+- Institutes & District Industrial Centres to reach out to local suppliers. - participation of MSEs in tenders floated by the Company. - Individual request letters were sent to SC/ST vendors to participate in IndianOil tenders. - Presentations made by IndianOil include showcasing of products that can be supplied by MSEs. - critical items.

-Does the company have a mechanism to recycle products and waste?
-If yes, what is the percentage of recycling of 5. products and waste (separately as <5%, 5-10%, >10%).
+5. Does the company have a mechanism to recycle products and waste?
+If yes, what is the percentage of recycling of products and waste (separately as <5%, 5-10%, >10%).
 Also, provide details thereof, in about 50 words or so.